This article will tell you everything you need to know about what the release of WordPress 5.9 “Joséphine” means for web development.

 A lot is going on in the new WordPress update 5.9 that directly impacts your website.
 That said, it will be hard to keep track of all these changes.

-Shifting from PHP to HTML, finding new user 5.9 themes, as well as using theme.json can all be confusing.
+Shifting from PHP to HTML, finding new themes, shifting from the classic editor, as well as using theme.json can all be confusing.

-Fortunately, you don’t have to fret about WordPress updates anymore.
+Fortunately, you don’t have to fret about the WordPress 5.9 update (or any other future updates).
 We can do the heavy lifting on your behalf so that you can focus on other aspects of your website.

 - Build or Redesign your website